Carol Padden: Views on Deaf Culture

 Deaf in America: Voices from A Culture was a pioneer in Deaf Studies.
 This book's goal was to "write about people in a new and different way."
 Padden and Humphries did not want to focus on writing about their hearing loss, but to focus on their language and their culture.
 Much has been written since this book, and Deaf Studies has really flourished.
 In 1988, however, this was a relatively new concept.

 Carol Padden has experienced Deaf Culture first-hand since birth.
 However, in the Deaf Community, this is not always the case.
 Many Deaf people from hearing families do not have exposure to Deaf culture until they become adults.
 In fact, Carol Padden's spouse Tom Humphries became deaf at the age of six, but did not meet other Deaf people until he entered college.
 Together, they have participated in a new generation of research on sign language.

 Honors and awards

 She was named a 1992 Guggenheim Fellow.

 In 2010, the John D. and Catherine T. MacArthur Foundation named Carol Padden a recipient of its so-called "genius" grant.
 The foundation recognized Padden's pioneering work in the morphology and evolution of American Sign Language with a no-strings attached grant of $500,000.

 She was elected a fellow of the Linguistics Society of America in 2011.

-Research

-She received a PhD in linguistics at UC-San Diego in 1983 under the supervision of David Perlmutter.
-Padden's PhD dissertation on American Sign Language morphology and syntax was published in the Garland Press Outstanding Dissertations (Linguistics Series, 1988).